-Greetings Introductions Good-byes Sample sentence Sample response Sample sentence Sample response Sample sentence Sample response Hello, Mr. Jones like to introduce you to my friend lt's a pleasure to meet you. / lt was nice meeting you too.
+Greetings Introductions Good-byes Sample sentence Sample response Sample sentence Sample response Sample sentence Sample response Hello, Mr. Jones Teacher Paul, I'd like to introduce lt's a pleasure to meet vou. / lt was nice meeting you too.
 Hello, teacher.
-Hello.
-Pleased to meet you.
-Good morning.
+Hello. you to my friend - , Good morning.
 Good morning. lt was nice to see you.
 Same to you.
 Good afternoon.
 Good afternoon. - Good evening.
 Good evening.
 Have a good day.
 Thank you.
 You too.
 How are you?
-Fine, thank you. - Good night / Goodbye.
+Fine, thank you.
+Good night / Goodbye.